 Feel liberated while you hike through New York State this fall.
-From the Appalachian Trail to the Catskill Mountains to Adirondack Park, there is endless natural beauty - and foliage - across our great state, and now is the time to experience it!
+From the Appalachian Trail to the Catskill Mountains to Adirondack Park, there is endless natural beauty, and foliage, across our great state, and now is the time to experience it!
+Sign up for weekly Fall Foliage Report updates to time your hike and discover even more ways to experience foliage season in New York State including road trips, scenic cruises, and train rides.

 Catskill Scenic Trail